 Herzog Estate Winery

-The white varieties are barrel fermented (or a portion of) in 500 litre puncheons, left on lees and matured in the same barrel for a period of anything between 6 and 12 months.
-To maintain the intensive flavours, there is no fining or filtration to preserve the complexity and structure that the wines have become famous for.
+With minimal intervention the red varieties are usually fermented with a slow three week initial fermentation in temperature controlled stainless steel tanks or open fermenters.
+This is followed by malolactic fermentation in French oak barriques where the young wine ages from 18 to 36 months depending on the variety and vintage.
+All reds are unfined and unfiltered.
+Most of the whites are barrel fermented (or a portion of) in 500 litre French oak puncheons, left on its lees and matured in the same barrel for about 18 month.
+To maintain the intensive flavours, there is never any fining and rarely filtration to preserve the complexity and structure that the wines have become famous for.

 "Herzog is a very serious winery dedicated to making wines of character and excellence"

 - Gerard Basset OBE, MW, Best Sommelier in the World 2010